 Venues: KW Institute for Contemporary Art, Berlin

-With his video works and photographs, Dor Guez creates direct access to a narration, which embodies Israel’s past and present at once.
-Guez questions ideas around ethnic identity by exploring the history of his family; a family in which elements of Christian, Arab, Jewish, Palestinian and Israeli history merge.
-Very personal, yet mediated through the camera, the protagonists move between the levels of the narration, thus, multi-layered and split identities surface and internal and external points of views become apparent.
-In his first large-scale solo exhibition in Europe, Al-Lydd, Dor Guez, who was born in Jerusalem, conceived three new works, the two photo series Al-Lydd and Scanograms # 1, as well as the video work Watermelons Under the Bed.
+With his video installations and photographic series, Guez creates direct access to a narration, which embodies Palestine and Israel’s past and present at once.
+Guez questions ideas around ethnic, gender, and national identities, by exploring the history of his family; a family in which elements of Christian, Arab, Jewish, Palestinian, Tunisian and Israeli histories merge.
+Very personal, yet mediated through the camera, the protagonists of his video works move between the levels of the narration, thus, multi-layered identities surface and internal and external points of views become apparent.

 * Tָhe exhibition was accompanied by a publication including essays by Susanne Pfeffer, Felix Ensslin, and Ariella Azoulay.
 Published by: DISTANZ Verlag, Berlin

-Guez's series of photographs titled Al-Lydd depicts the remains of the Arab city in Lod today.
-Such as the hovering floor of an Arab house in a sea of thorns.
-But also subtler traces like a pit in the ground where there used to be a house, or leftover gravel, bear witness to the cities history.
+Guez's series of photographs titled "al-Lydd" depicts the remains of the Palestinian city in today's Lydda, such as the hovering floor of a Palestinian house in a sea of thorns, a pit in the ground where there used to be a house or leftover gravel bear witness to the city's history.